deividribeiro/deividribeiro.github.io/_posts/2025-08-04-BottleFeedingRegressionAnalysis.md

 </figure>
 <br>

 Even though the first attempt wasn’t perfect, it was a valuable experiment.
 It clarified what makes feeding data hard to model and highlighted the importance of choosing the right tool for the problem.
-Next time, I’ll let the time series methods take the lead.